-5.3 - Provide a timetable for any proposed final negotiations and award of contract(s).
+5 3 R - Provide a timetable for any nronosed final negotiations an d award of contract(s) U. J - Fluviue a unnetable for any DI UDUSEU IIIIAI neuvuauvns an u awaiu oi CUITHACHSI

 Not yet applicable.

 [Please provide the list of actions and the estimated dates (month & year) by which this will be completed]